bmvdgeijn/WASP/vcf/README.md

 Compiling
 =========
-vcf2h5 is written in C. To compile, first install HDF5 (using Anaconda, or by other means).
+vcf2h5 is written in C. To compile, first install HDF5 (for example by installing Anaconda).
 Make sure that the HDF5 library is in your library path.
-For example on Linux you could add the following to your .bashrc or .profile (replacing
+For example on Linux you could add the following to your .bashrc or .profile (replace
 $HOME/anaconda/lib with the relevant directory):

     export LD_LIBRARY_PATH=$HOME/anaconda/lib::$LD_LIBRARY_PATH

-Next modify the Makefile so that HDF_INSTALL points to the location of the installed HDF5 library (replace  $(HOME)/anaconda with the appropriate path):
+Next modify the Makefile so that HDF_INSTALL points to the HDF5 installation directory (replace $(HOME)/anaconda with the appropriate path):

     HDF_INSTALL = $(HOME)/anaconda